gianintech/100-days-of-code/log.md

 💭 Happy I was able to finish the project, also I didn't do it on my own.
 With a little bit of research and checking of resources I was able to do it!

+### Day 18: August 11, 2022 - Thursday
+**Today's Progress**:

+✅Learned some basics of Unix Command Line

+✅Command Line techniques and Directory Navigation

+✅Creating, Opening, and Removing Files through the Command Line

+✅Introduction to Backend Development

+✅Hosted my 1st Twitter Space (Tech & Life: Tech & Life: Why Did You Become a Dev?
+Ends in few minutes) and 63 people tuned in.

+💭 It was nerve wrecking but I did it anyway.